sgelernter/watch-that-mix/README.md

 #### Saturday/Sunday

  - Assemble necessary audio resources.
 These will be approximately 15-second clips, comprising 4 intro slide clips and 6 clips for each processor slide for an estimated 34-40 clips depending on processor categorization.
 These will need to be pulled from old pro tools sessions, ~~and for variety some will need to be cleared for use with the artists.~~ (PARTIALLY DONE)
- - Implement ~~player~~/toggle buttons functionality
+ - ~~Implement player/toggle buttons functionality~~

+#### Monday

  - Begin familiarization with D3 API, determine steps needed to create and animate mix visualization displays

-#### Monday

  - Write in-page copy
- - Have text and buttons displayed and arranged correctly
- - Set up nav bar/"next" buttons
+ - Set up nav bar/"next" buttons w/ page change functionality
  - Begin CSS styling for site

 #### Tuesday

+ - Have text and buttons displayed and arranged correctly
  - Create mix visualizers, add them to slides
  - Use D3 to add dynamic behavior to visualizers
  - Determine which bonus features are doable within remaining time, if any